Bob Dole, a man of war, power, zingers and denied ambition

 “That I lived to be 200,” said Dole, then age 91.
 “Or at least 100.
 And that I have never forgotten where I was from.”

 Cass is a former Associated Press writer.
-AP writer Jennifer C. Kerr contributed to this report.
+AP writer Jennifer C. Kerr and the late AP writer Tom Raum contributed to this report.